-It happens all the time: just as you are preparing to place an IUD, your patient faints.
+It can happen to anyone: just as you are preparing to place an IUD, your patient faints.
 Or while giving a routine immunization, a patient falls to the floor for no apparent reason.
-Those who have been involved with patient care for any length of time know how scary, disruptive, and unpleasant for a patient a vasovagal reaction can be.
-The good news is that if you are alert to the signs of an impending vagal, you can almost always prevent loss of consciousness.
+Those who have been involved with patient care for any length of time know how scary and unpleasant a vasovagal reaction can be for everyone involved.
+The good news is that once you are a pro at recognizing the signs and symptoms of impending vasovagal syncope, you can almost always prevent fainting and loss of consciousness.
 You can also give your patients guidance so they can prevent their own vasovagal reactions!

-The basics: Pathophysiology of a vasovagal reaction
+The basics: pathophysiology of a vasovagal reaction

-1. Know the common triggers
+Be prepared—know the common triggers

-- There are some common events in patient care that can trigger vasovagal reactions:
+Some common events in patient care that can trigger vasovagal reactions:

 - Pap tests

 - Blood draws (or just the sight of blood)

 - Watching a loved one have a procedure

-- Lightheadedness, dizziness
+- Lightheadedness or dizziness

 - Ringing in the ears